OutSystems/docs-product/src/develop/data/query/calculated-attribute-create.md

 ## Example

 In the GoOutWeb, a web application to check interesting places, we have a screen to list places.
-In this screen, we want to allow the end-user to filter the listed places by category selecting an available category from a Combo Box.
+In this screen, we want to allow the end user to filter the listed places by category selecting an available category from a Combo Box.
 Additionally, in each entry of the Combo Box we want to display the number of places that have that specific category along to the category name.

 ![Create a Calculated Attribute in an Aggregate](images/calculated-attribute-create-1.png)